rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ### 3.3.3 Explain with examples, the concept of data redundancy and data dependency.
 Data redundancy: Same data stored more than once
+- Reducing data redundancy reduces the chance of data anomalies when inserting, updating or deleting data.
 Data dependency: When data in one table depends on data in another table, eg: foreign keys

 ### 3.3.4 Reduce data redundancy to third normal form (3NF).